edrush/extbaser/README.md

 * Activate your extension in the Extension Manager

 ## Roundtrip
-Extbaser also supports roundtriping of TYPO3 Extbase Extensions, which means that if you update the extension with Extbaser all **Extension properties** set in the Extension Builder will remain:
+Extbaser also supports roundtriping of TYPO3 Extbase Extensions by using the *-r* option, which means that if you update the extension with Extbaser all **Extension properties** set in the Extension Builder will remain: `php bin/app.php extbaser:export -r dbname target_extension_folder`
-* Copy the extension to a location where Extbaser can access it
-* Retype the export command you used before  and add the *-r* option: `php bin/app.php extbaser:export dbname target_extension_key -r --path=...` (the path variable is the parent folder of your extension folder, set it if the extension is not in your current directory)

 ## Help
-To see a list of all arguments you can pass to Extbaser type:
+To see a list of all possible arguments you can pass to Extbaser type:
 ```
 php bin/app.php extbaser:export --help
 ```